-The State of New York City’s Housing and Neighborhoods in 2014 report, published annually by the NYU Furman Center, provides a compendium of data and analysis about New York City’s housing, land use, demographics, and quality of life indicators for each borough and the city’s 59 community districts.
+The State of New York City’s Housing and Neighborhoods report, published annually by the NYU Furman Center, provides a compendium of data and analysis about New York City’s housing, land use, demographics, and quality of life for each borough and the city’s 59 community districts.
 This year’s report includes the following:

-The City-Wide Analysis provides a broad, longitudinal analysis of the New York City's housing and neighborhoods.
-The chapter is divided into five parts: land use and the built environment; homeowners and their homes; renters and their homes; residents; and neighborhood services and conditions.
+Part 1 provides a broad, longitudinal analysis of New York City’s housing and neighborhoods.
+The chapter is divided into five parts: New Yorkers; land use and the built environment; homeowners and their homes; renters and their homes; and neighborhood services and conditions.

 Each section may be downloaded as an individual PDF file below.

-- PART TWO: City-Wide Analysis A broad, longitudinal analysis of New York City’s housing and neighborhoods, divided into five parts: land use and the built environment; homeowners and their homes; renters and their homes; residents; and neighborhood services and conditions.
+- PART ONE: Citywide Analysis A broad, longitudinal analysis of New York City’s housing and neighborhoods, divided into five parts: New Yorkers, land use and the built environment, homeowners and their homes, renters and their homes, and neighborhood services and conditions.

 - Land Use and the Built Environment